 Dunlap was on the field for 92 percent of the defense's plays.
 The only other Bengals to record more snaps were safeties Jessie Bates (53) and Shawn Williams (52).
 Over his first nine campaigns with Cincinnati, Dunlap averaged 45.4 total tackles and 8.1 sacks per season.

 Dunlap didn't register any sacks or tackles Sunday, but did put three hits on Steelers quarterback Ben Roethlisberger.

 Dunlap finishes the season with eight sacks and 47 tackles, but only one sack in the last eight games.

 Dunlap recorded four tackles, one sack and two pass breakups during Sunday's loss to the Chargers.

 Dunlap had an extremely impressive nine-yard sack on third-and-one that pinned the Chargers on the 11-yard line and prevented Los Angeles from getting any points before halftime.
-This was his first sack in five games after recording seven sacks over the first eight games of the season.
+This was his first sack in five games after he opened the season by logging seven over his first eight contests.